Corey Bailey

 Intermodulation Distortion (IMD)

-being amplified.
+the signal being amplified.

 As an amplifier creates harmonics of the fundamental signal, some of those